leandrosimoes/react-native-android-notification-listener/README.md

 ## FAQ

+"There are some limitations regarding the use of the Headless JS by this module that I should care about?"

+Yes, there are some nuances that you should consern.
+For example, since Headless JS runs in a standalone "Task" you can't interact directly with it by the touch UI.
+For more information about using Headless JS in React Native, I sugest to you to take a look at the official documentation [here](https://reactnative.dev/docs/headless-js-android).

+---

 "I keep receiving the warning `registerHeadlessTask or registerCancellableHeadlessTask called multiple times for same key '${taskKey}'`, is that a problem?

 No, this warning is here, where you can see that the task providers are stored in a set, and there's no way to delete them, so react is just complaining about the fact that we are overwriting it.

+---